oconnor663/bao/docs/spec.md

 ## Storage Requirements

-Computing the tree hash requires storing at minimum one hash (32 bytes) for every level of the tree, in addition to the 336 bytes [required by BLAKE2b](https://blake2.net/blake2.pdf).
-Given the 128-bit length counter at the root and the 4096-byte chunk size (2^12), the largest possible well-defined Bao tree requires 116 hashes or 3712 bytes of storage overhead.

-However, Bao uses a 128-bit counter precisely because filling it is impossible;
-that security assumption is baked into all 256-bit hash functions.
-Implementations that are concerned about storage space can make much more practical assumptions about their largest possible input.
-For example, the largest supported input for SHA-256 is 2^61 bytes, and a Bao input of that size requires 49 hashes or 1568 bytes of storage overhead.
-Implementations can safely assume that even if they encounter an input that large, they'll never be able to finish hashing it.
+A Bao implementation needs to store one hash (32 bytes) for every level of the tree.
+The largest supported input is 2<sup>64</sup> - 1 bytes.
+Given the 4096-byte chunk size (2<sup>12</sup>), that's 2<sup>52</sup> leaf nodes, or a maximum tree height of 52.
+Storing 52 hashes, 32 bytes each, requires 1664 bytes, in addition to the [336 bytes](https://blake2.net/blake2.pdf) required by BLAKE2b.
+For comparison, the TLS record buffer is 16384 bytes.

-Extremely space-constrained implementations that want to use Bao will need to define a more aggressive limit for the maximum input size and report failure if they exceed that size.
+Extremely space-constrained implementations that want to use Bao have to define a more aggressive limit for their maximum input size and report failure if they exceed that size.
 In some cases, such a limit is already provided by the protocol they're implementing.
 For example, the largest possible IPv6 "jumbogram" is 4 GiB, and limited to that maximum input size Bao's storage overhead would be 20 hashes or 640 bytes.